 Sun exposure and sunburn during childhood magnifies the risk of skin cancer.
 The latest figures show an increase of melanoma in children and teens even if it rarely develops before adulthood.
 All infants have a very vulnerable skin that needs to be protected.

+Babies under 6 months should stay in the shade as much as possible and should wear appropriate sun protection clothing at all times as they cannot use sunscreen.
 Once they are six months you can start using a protective cream nevertheless if you are planning to be outside you should avoid peak sun hours (10.00 am to 4.00 pm) or stay in the shadow as much as possible.

-Remember is never too early to set a good sun protection routine with your toddler and it is the best way to start a lasting and healthy friendship.
+Remember is never too early to set a good sun protection routine with your toddler and it is the best way to start a lasting and healthy relationship.

 Digital therapeutics form an independent category of evidence-based products within the broader digital health landscape, and are distinct from pure-play adherence, diagnostic, and telehealth products.

 Photodynamic therapy (PDT) is a relatively young therapeutic modality that holds much promise for the treatment of illnesses characterized by the excessive proliferation of either host cells (i.e. neoplasms) or pathogens.

 Vitamin D is important for bone and muscle health, hers deficiency can cause serious complications such as osteomalacia, rickets, hypo-calcaemic seizures and cardiac problems.